The Hindu God Shiva performs his “Dance of Creation, Destruction, & Creation Anew”

 In their pursuit of spiritual escape (moksha), some Hindus retire and retreat from their social world, dispose of all material possessions, and engage in lifelong sannyasa (monastic practices – poverty, wandering, begging,) to achieve Moksha.35

 Hindus seek escape into mystical union with Brahman; Travelers on the Path of Continuing Creation seek to improve life here on Earth.
 We are not about building a metal path to Brahman, we are about building technological and behavioral paths to sustainable agriculture and industry.
 The goal of escape into Brahman is a Shortcoming of Hinduism.

 Hinduism’s idea that Earthly creations change over eons of time is similar to Continuing Creation’s understanding of evolution.
-However, Followers of G>O>D> discern a clear arrow of progress, an elaboration of structure and information, whereas Hinduism sees only repeating cycles of sameness.
+However, Co-Creators in Our Practice discern a clear arrow of progress, a growing elaboration of structure and information, whereas Hinduism sees only repeating cycles of sameness.

 Atman (Self) and its Relationship to Brahman (Ultimate Consciousness)